kgashok/sortUnix/README.md

   2. Review the file `selectsort.md`
   3. Come prepared to share and write the algorithm on the board
-  4. Review the C code for selectsort.c perform live!
+  4. Review the C code for `selectsort.c` to perform live!

 ## Part 3 - Objectives
 "_Pre-requisite knowledge is critical_"